ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 If I asked you to sum the series $11 + 15 + 19 + \ldots + 207$, would you instantly know what to do?
 You'd probably reconstruct the pattern symbolically again.
 It never became part of your model of how numbers behave.

+Many of us remember a mnemonic for arithmetic progressions: *first plus last, times how many, divided by two.*
+You might recall it instantly and use it flawlessly, but that still isn't **common-sense learning**.
+You can't re-derive it on sight, nor see the boundaries of where it holds, unless you also mechanically recall that it reliably works for arithmetic progressions... but why does it?

 ---

 ## How to find a common-sense perspective